INeddHelp/os-template/README.md

 - Push your changes to your fork.
 - Submit a pull request to the main repository.
 We appreciate all contributions, and will review pull requests as quickly as possible.
 However, please note that we are a small team and may not be able to address every issue immediately.
 If you would like to discuss a potential contribution before starting work, please open an issue and we'll be happy to chat with you!

+# License

+This project is under MIT license.